Algorithms for twisted conjugacy classes of polycyclic-by-finite groups II: Affine actions

 As we originally introduced affine actions using derivations, it should come as no surprise that we can use these algorithms to study derivations as well.

-\begin{proof} If we consider the affine action associated to \(\delta\), then \(\im(\delta)\) and \(\ker(\delta)\) are the orbit and stabiliser of the identity \(1_G\), respectively.
+\begin{algothm} Let \(G\) and \(H\) be polycyclic-by-finite groups and let \(\delta\colon H \to G\) be a derivation.
+There exist algorithms that: \begin{enumerate}[ref=(\arabic*)] \item calculate the kernel of \(\delta\); \item decide whether an element \(g \in G\) lies in the image of \(\delta\); \item calculate a preimage \(h \in g\delta^{-1}\) for \(g \in \im(\delta)\); \item calculate the full set of preimages \(g\delta^{-1}\) of \(g \in G\); \item decide whether \(\delta\) is surjective. \end{enumerate} \end{algothm} \begin{proof} If we consider the affine action associated to \(\delta\), then \(\im(\delta)\) and \(\ker(\delta)\) are the orbit and stabiliser of the identity \(1_G\), respectively.
 Thus the existence of algorithms \zcref[noname]{alg:derivations:ker,alg:derivations:img,alg:derivations:preimg} follows immediately from \zcref{alg:affineaction}.
-We discuss the remaining two algorithms. \begin{enumerate}[start=4] \item If \(g \notin \im(\delta)\), which we can verify using \zcref[noname]{alg:derivations:img}, the set of preimages is empty.
-If \(g \in \im(\delta)\), we can calculate \(K \coloneq \ker(\delta)\) using \zcref[noname]{alg:derivations:ker} and find some \(h \in g\delta^{-1}\) using \zcref[noname]{alg:derivations:preimg}.
-The full set of preimages \(g\delta^{-1}\) is exactly the right coset \(Kh\). \item One can see that \(\delta\) is surjective if and only if \([1]_{\varphi,\psi} = G\), and this is equivalent to \(R_G(\varphi,\psi)\) being \(1\).
+We discuss the remaining two algorithms. \begin{enumerate}[start=4] \item If \(g \notin \im(\delta)\), which we can verify using \zcref[noname]{alg:derivations:img}, then the set of preimages is empty.
+If \(g \in \im(\delta)\), then we can calculate \(K \coloneq \ker(\delta)\) using \zcref[noname]{alg:derivations:ker} and find some \(h \in g\delta^{-1}\) using \zcref[noname]{alg:derivations:preimg}.
+The full set of preimages \(g\delta^{-1}\) is exactly the right coset \(Kh\). \item Observe that \(\delta\) is surjective if and only if \([1]_{\varphi,\psi} = G\), and this is equivalent to \(R_G(\varphi,\psi)\) being \(1\).
 Therefore it suffices to compute \(R_G(\varphi,\psi)\) using \zcref{alg:mainalgA}. \qedhere \end{enumerate} \end{proof}

-We remark that \zcref*{alg:derivations}\zcref[noname]{alg:derivations:surj} generalises \cite[Thm.~B]{robi02-a}, which states that there exists an algorithm that can decide whether a derivation from a polycyclic-by-finite group to a finitely generated abelian group is surjective. \zcref[cap]{alg:affineaction,alg:derivations} have been implemented in the \texttt{GAP} package \texttt{TwistedConjugacy}.
+We remark that \zcref*{alg:derivations}\zcref[noname]{alg:derivations:surj} generalises \cite[Thm.~B]{robi02-a}, which states that there exists an algorithm that can decide whether a derivation from a polycyclic-by-finite group to a finitely generated abelian group is surjective. \zcref[cap]{alg:affineaction,alg:derivations} have been implemented in the \textsf{GAP} package \texttt{TwistedConjugacy} \cite{tert26-a}.